derzoelli/Binnen-I-be-gone-for-iOS/README.md

-# Binnen-I-be-gone-for-MacOS
+# Binnen-I-be-gone-for-iOS
-Port of the excellent Chrome and Firefox plugin "Binnen-I be gone" for Safari on MacOS
+Port of the excellent Chrome and Firefox plugin "Binnen-I be gone" for Safari on iOS

 It's based on the work of developer 'binnenibegone'(binnenibegone@gmail.com).
 I love this plugin and wanted to have it on Safari so I ported it over.